Appease/PowerShellClient/README.md

 ###What problems does PoshDevOps attempt to solve?

 Build/Deployment services today are extremely powerfull and easy to use.
-However, if you throw your task group together in most of these services you are left with:
+However, if you throw your DevOps together in most of these services you are left with:
 ######-1 lack of versioning side by side source code
 ######-2 coupling of implementation to a proprietary build/deployment service.
 ######-3 no capability to run outside of a proprietary build/deployment